Table of Contents

 It’s always the right time to celebrate LQBTQIA+ pride, but June adds some extra razzle-dazzle.
 With summer right around the corner, Pride parades are set to take place across the globe in just a few weeks.

 While the events are lively and full of revelry, we can’t talk about Pride without acknowledging the recent wave of anti-LGBTQIA+ legislation around the world.
 Hundreds of discriminatory bills were introduced in the United States last year alone, many of them targeting transgender people in particular.
-However, thanks to the tireless effort of advocates and activists, over 90% of proposed anti-LGBTQIA+ legislation failed to become law.
+Yet through strength, community, and resilience, we can still make a better future for ourselves, our children, and generations of queer folks to come.

 From the 1969 Stonewall Uprising that catalyzed the LGBTQIA+ rights movement and the 2015 Obergefell ruling that finally legalized same-sex marriage to the ongoing legislative attacks on the queer community, we at Wanderu recognize and honor the hard-fought battles to secure equal rights.